Plancherel theorem and quaternion Fourier transform for square integrable functions: The SQFT

 Having defined the SQFT for functions in $\Lb$, we obtain the following Parseval's identity. \begin{theorem} Suppose that $f,g\in L^2(\mathbb{R}^2,\H)$, $F_s=\Psi_s f, G_s=\Psi_s g$.
 Let

 and

 Then $\norm{F_s}_2=\norm{f}_2$ and $p_m=q_m,~(m=0,1)$.
-Moreover, if both $f$ and $g$ are $\mathbb{C}_{\i}$-valued or even with respect to first variable, then $p_m=q_m,~(m=0,1,2,3)$. \end{theorem} \begin{proof} Firstly, we show that Parseval's identity of SQFT holds.
-Applying Parseval's identity of RQFT and (\romannumeral3) of Proposition \ref{beta}, we have
+Moreover, if both $f$ and $g$ are $\mathbb{C}_{\i}$-valued or even with respect to the first variable, then $p_m=q_m,~(m=0,1,2,3)$. \end{theorem} \begin{proof} Firstly, we show that Parseval's identity of SQFT holds.
+Applying Parseval's identity of RQFT and (\romannumeral3) of Theorem \ref{beta}, we have